shahdaaosman/Refactoring---Battleship-Game/README.md

 # Refactoring - Battleship Game

-This project is a refactoring for the Battleship Game that was built in Assignment 3
+This project is a refactoring for the Battleship Game that was built here : https://github.com/shahdaaosman/Battleship-Game

 Refactoring 1: change the implementation of play method to getAwinner method NewGame.java line 73